humanmade/WPThumb/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.6

-Gallery and Portfolio management for your WordPress site.
+An on-demand image generation replacement for WordPress' image resizing.

 == Description ==

-WPThumb is a simple plugin that makes use of the PHPThumb library.
-It seamlessly intergrates with the wordpress image functions.
+WP Thumb is a simple plugin that makes use of the PHPThumb library.
+It seamlessly intergrates with the WordPress image functions.
 You can specify height, width and crop values, and an image will be generated, which is then cached for future use.

 = Features =